semlix/semlix/docs/source/recipes.rst

 iTunes-style search-as-you-type
 -------------------------------

-Use the :class:`whoosh.analysis.NgramWordAnalyzer` as the analyzer for the field you want to search as the user types.
+Use the :class:`semlix.analysis.NgramWordAnalyzer` as the analyzer for the field you want to search as the user types.
 You can save space in the index by turning off positions in the field using ``phrase=False``, since phrase searching on N-gram fields usually doesn't make much sense::